JATOS/JATOS_docs/docs/References_Configs_and_JATOS_API/JATOS-Study-Archive-JZIP.md

 ---

 :::info
 This is **advanced knowledge** about JATOS.
-If you just want to use JATOS to run a study it is not necessary to read this.
+If you just want to use JATOS to run a study, it is not necessary to read this.
 :::

 ## Introduction

 A JZIP ("JATOS study archive") is a file package format used to exchange JATOS studies between different JATOS instances.
-A JZIP aggregates the study assets and associated metadata (study properties) into one file for distribution.
-They are built on the ZIP format and have a _.jzip_ file extension.
+A JZIP aggregates the study assets and associated metadata (study properties) into a single file for distribution.
+JZIP files are based on the ZIP format and have a `.jzip` file extension.

-### JZIP File system structure
+### JZIP File System Structure

 ```
 /